josephplaugher/lightbox-appco/README.md

 LightBox-AppCo is a simple styled React component that you can use to add a "popup" menu to your React application.

+This repository has been archived.
+I created it a long time ago (prior to functional react becoming the standard) and now better ways have been developed to handle what this is designed to handle.

 Installation

 ```